wh-alice/mig_visualstudio/vs/test_notintoc/how-to--add-a-web-recording-to-an-existing-web-performance-test.md

 ---
-title: "How to: Add a Web Recording to an Existing Web Performance Test | hehe" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-tfs-dev14"
+title: "How to: Add a Web Recording to an Existing Web Performance Test" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-tfs-dev14"